 When your code is running in context (either in-bound, or out-of bound for background tasks) you can call Application.Update() at any time to push the UI updates to the client.

 If the client or the server doesn't support WebSocket, calling Application.Update() doesn't have any effect since the connection is simply not there.
-Wisej provides an alternative method to update the client through automatic polling.
+Wisej.NET provides an alternative method to update the client through automatic polling.
 See Real Time Web Applications and pollingInterval in Configuration.

 Systems Without WebSocket